cuspycode/peerpaste/README.md

 Works on Android 5.1 and later.

 Note: You need to have the app "Barcode Scanner" installed on your Android device.
-You can find it here if you don't have it installed already:
+The PeerPaste app will try to install it if you don't have it installed already, otherwise you can find it here: https://play.google.com/store/apps/details?id=com.google.zxing.client.android
-https://play.google.com/store/apps/details?id=com.google.zxing.client.android

 ## How to install iOS version